Tarsus Pharmaceuticals’ (TARS) “Outperform” Rating Reaffirmed at Lifesci Capital

-Several other equities analysts also recently weighed in on TARS.
-The Goldman Sachs Group started coverage on shares of Tarsus Pharmaceuticals in a research note on Monday, November 20th.
-They issued a neutral rating and a $19.00 price target on the stock.
-Guggenheim raised their price objective on shares of Tarsus Pharmaceuticals from $46.00 to $49.00 and gave the stock a buy rating in a research report on Monday, September 11th.
-Finally, HC Wainwright raised their price objective on shares of Tarsus Pharmaceuticals from $42.00 to $50.00 and gave the stock a buy rating in a research report on Friday, November 10th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus target price of $43.20.
+TARS has been the topic of a number of other research reports.
+The Goldman Sachs Group assumed coverage on shares of Tarsus Pharmaceuticals in a research report on Monday, November 20th.
+They set a neutral rating and a $19.00 price target on the stock.
+HC Wainwright increased their price objective on shares of Tarsus Pharmaceuticals from $42.00 to $50.00 and gave the stock a buy rating in a research report on Friday, November 10th.
+Finally, Guggenheim increased their price objective on shares of Tarsus Pharmaceuticals from $46.00 to $49.00 and gave the stock a buy rating in a research report on Monday, September 11th.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, Tarsus Pharmaceuticals currently has an average rating of Moderate Buy and a consensus price target of $43.20.

 Tarsus Pharmaceuticals Stock Performance

-Tarsus Pharmaceuticals (NASDAQ:TARS – Get Free Report) last posted its quarterly earnings results on Thursday, November 9th.
-The company reported ($1.28) earnings per share for the quarter, topping the consensus estimate of ($1.40) by $0.12.
-The business had revenue of $1.87 million during the quarter, compared to analysts’ expectations of $0.72 million.
-On average, sell-side analysts forecast that Tarsus Pharmaceuticals will post -4.77 earnings per share for the current fiscal year.
+Tarsus Pharmaceuticals (NASDAQ:TARS – Get Free Report) last issued its quarterly earnings results on Thursday, November 9th.
+The company reported ($1.28) EPS for the quarter, beating analysts’ consensus estimates of ($1.40) by $0.12.
+The firm had revenue of $1.87 million for the quarter, compared to the consensus estimate of $0.72 million.
+As a group, analysts predict that Tarsus Pharmaceuticals will post -4.77 EPS for the current year.

-In related news, CEO Bobak R. Azamian sold 40,000 shares of the firm’s stock in a transaction dated Wednesday, December 20th.
-The shares were sold at an average price of $20.27, for a total transaction of $810,800.00.
-Following the completion of the sale, the chief executive officer now directly owns 838,106 shares in the company, valued at $16,988,408.62.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other Tarsus Pharmaceuticals news, insider Jose M. Trevejo sold 1,604 shares of Tarsus Pharmaceuticals stock in a transaction dated Thursday, October 5th.
+In other news, insider Jose M. Trevejo sold 1,604 shares of the stock in a transaction dated Thursday, October 5th.
 The shares were sold at an average price of $18.00, for a total transaction of $28,872.00.
-Following the completion of the sale, the insider now directly owns 4,503 shares in the company, valued at $81,054.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, CEO Bobak R. Azamian sold 40,000 shares of Tarsus Pharmaceuticals stock in a transaction dated Wednesday, December 20th.
-The shares were sold at an average price of $20.27, for a total transaction of $810,800.00.
-Following the sale, the chief executive officer now owns 838,106 shares of the company’s stock, valued at $16,988,408.62.
+Following the transaction, the insider now owns 4,503 shares of the company’s stock, valued at approximately $81,054.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, insider Jose M. Trevejo sold 1,604 shares of the company’s stock in a transaction dated Thursday, October 5th.
+The shares were sold at an average price of $18.00, for a total value of $28,872.00.
+Following the sale, the insider now owns 4,503 shares in the company, valued at approximately $81,054.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Jose M. Trevejo sold 2,252 shares of the company’s stock in a transaction dated Wednesday, December 20th.
+The stock was sold at an average price of $20.00, for a total transaction of $45,040.00.
+Following the completion of the sale, the insider now owns 2,251 shares in the company, valued at approximately $45,020.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 68,567 shares of company stock worth $1,263,188.
-Insiders own 11.54% of the company’s stock.
+Insiders have sold 68,567 shares of company stock valued at $1,263,188 in the last 90 days.
+11.54% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On Tarsus Pharmaceuticals